abelsj60/my-site/app/data/reveries/11-04-19-image-compression-an-art-not-a-science.md

 So I threw a Hail Mary.

 I compressed the original .tiff to a .jpg of the same dimensions at a quality level of 100 (I did 90 and 95 too, and these findings were true for all of them).
-Then I resized the big .jpg and compressed it to, say 2880px, at a quality level of 50.
+Then I resized and compressed the new image to, say 2880px, at a quality level of 50.

 The result was inexplicable.